Enforce Multifactor Authentication when accessing servers or containers protected by ZeroLock®.

 User

-You may specify that the rule triggers if the user is logging in to the system as a specific Linux user.
-For example, by specifying the user as 'root' in this field, this rule will trigger when someone attempts to log in as the 'root' user.
+You can specify that the rule triggers if a specific Linux user tries to log into the system.
+For example, if 'root' is in this field, the rule will trigger when someone attempts to log in as the 'root' user.

 Note: This is an optional field.